KHard2Bme/Waze_Review_Sentiment_Analysis/README.md

 So, as you can see 2021 was the year which had the most reviews categorized as negative, with more than 50% of the users being on app version 4.73.0.3 (released on April 6, 2021).
 What exactly were the major issues affecting this app?

-Im sure if I were to read each negative review (about 4,200) I would be able to pick up on some of the reported issues, but instead i chose to gauge the trend count of negative reviews captured from every app version released after version 4.73.0.3.
+if I were to read each negative review (about 4,200) I would most likely be able to get an understanding of the issues plaguing users, but instead i chose to gauge the count of negative reviews captured from every app version released after version 4.73.0.3.

-If you look at the below report, you can see that as the version increased the count of negative sentiments drastically decreased with a few minor up and down fluctuations.
+If you look at the below report; <b>figure 1<b>, you can see that as the version increased the count of negative sentiments drastically decreased with a few minor up and down fluctuations.

 It appears that Management has paid close attention to many of the user concerns, and resolved these issues over time, or maybe the app just had alot of defects.

 Either way, the folks at Waze were able to resolve many of the issues resulting in them having most of their user reviews ranked at number 5 and having a very positive sentiment overall.

+### Figure 1
 ![59versions1](https://github.com/KHard2Bme/Waze_Review_Sentiment_Analysis/assets/146769989/1a984d50-8cbe-44fc-b0d8-252aece674b0)
 ![59versions2](https://github.com/KHard2Bme/Waze_Review_Sentiment_Analysis/assets/146769989/d07f064c-dfa4-4624-991b-30e230bdc759)
 ![59versions3](https://github.com/KHard2Bme/Waze_Review_Sentiment_Analysis/assets/146769989/f416abc9-57ff-4f71-bdfb-748778981c60)